-Jamie and I both agreed that though the drive was long, crossing the Canadian border and watching the gorgeous landscape grow more rural and hilly and somehow even more beautiful was the perfect introduction to PEI.
+As we drove, we listened to the the last Anne book, Rilla of Ingleside, and the musical Hamilton.
+Jamie and I both agreed that though the trip was long, crossing the Canadian border and watching the gorgeous landscape grow more rural and hilly and somehow even more beautiful was the perfect introduction to PEI.

-The island is rolling hillsides and lovely farms that stretch straight to red cliff beaches.
+The island is rolling hillsides and lovely farms that run to red cliff beaches.
 We arrived at our rental — an nineteenth century farmhouse in South Rustico, PEI — during the sunlight’s golden hour.

 There were four bedrooms to choose from.
 Look at mine!